AdfalomnLaeninfus/SimpleWolfensteinProject/README.md

 - [ ] Implement system for render in raster.
 - [ ] Fix entity rotation function.
-- [ x ] Implement better way for get keyboard keydown.
+- [x] Implement better way for get keyboard keydown.

 ## References Used